Does this test have other names?

 Why do I need this test?

-You may need this test if you have CF and your healthcare provider suspects that your pancreas isn't working the way it should.
-Signs and symptoms that may mean your pancreas is not working properly include:
+You may need this test if you have CF and your healthcare provider thinks that your pancreas isn't working the way it should.
+Symptoms that may mean your pancreas is not working properly include:

 Belly (abdominal) pain